-Adult basic skills programs have offered both group and individual orientations for distance students.
+Adult education programs have offered both group and individual orientations for distance students.
 Group orientations are more efficient for the teacher and allow the student to meet others who will be working at a distance or participating in a blended learning cohort.
 This provides an opportunity for students to develop social support systems for their independent work.
 On the other hand, individual orientations may be more comfortable for students who might need individualized support to prepare for studying online.
-Pennsylvania offers orientation via Adobe Connect, a webinar software.
+Many programs began to offer orientation via video conferences.
 Using this technology, teachers can orient either a group or individual student to distance learning no matter how far they are from the school.

 The rest of this chapter explores the following topics:

 - Setting expectations for study time

 - Teaching digital literacy skills and building learners’ digital resilience

 - Determining the content of product-specific curriculum and technology

 - Helping students develop independent planning, organizational, and study skills

 Orientation is the time for learners to identify their goals for participating in distance or blended learning.
 Many organizations have goal setting as part of their usual intake process, and the information gained there should be given to the distance teacher.
 In addition to this, organizations should consider additional questions about goals specific to distance education for the distance education orientation.
 This information is not only useful to the student, but assists the teacher in meeting the student’s needs and determining whether a distance or blended model is a good fit for that particular student.